mighdoll/wgsl-linker/README.md

 You can simply put your wgsl modules in strings in your TypeScript/JavaScript source if you'd like.

-The easiest way to load all the `.wgsl` files at once is to use your bundler's glob import mechanism:
+For runtime linking, the easiest way to load all the `.wgsl` files at once is to use your bundler's glob import mechanism:

 - Vite: [import.meta.glob](https://vitejs.dev/guide/features#glob-import)